Skip to content

 15. Watermark Your Content With Your Stage Name

-Watermarking doesn’t prevent leaks, but it ensures that if your content is shared without permission, your stage name is what gets circulated — not your real identity.
+Watermarking doesn’t prevent leaks, but it ensures that if your content is shared without permission, your stage name is what gets circulated, not your real identity.

 Use Lightroom, Canva, or a dedicated watermarking app to add a subtle but visible watermark with your creator brand.
+It also deters casual screen-grabbers, since they know the content is traceable back to an account.

 16. Run Regular Reverse Image Search Tests on Your Promotional Content